orenbenkiki/dynamake/README.rst

 * Allow forcing rebuilding (some) targets.

 * Generate a more detailed reason for each executed action.

+* Collect merged coverage from invocations of Python sub-scripts for tests.

 * Dry run.
 While it is impossible in general to print the full set of dry run actions, if should be easy to just print the 1st action(s) that need to be executed.
 This should provide most of the